CITM-UPC/Badass-Engine/README.md

 -You can press Alt + Left Click while not selecting anything to make the camera orbitate around the mouse

 -Hold Right Click + Q/E to make the camera move upwards or downwards

-Extra Controls:

--You can press the Middle Mouse Button to move across the screen

--You can press Alt + Left Click while not selecting anything to make the camera orbitate around the mouse